RomanLivik/neofetch-fastfetch-patterns/README.md

 # Fastfetch and neofetch patterns
 This is repo with styled banners for fastfetch and neofetch for every distros.
 You can copy all of them and add to your neofetch/fastfetch.
 File list updates regulary.
+---
 > On preview some text in configs can "swim off".
 It is a trouble with browser only.
 In CLI text readers they looks correctly
+---
 > You chould rewrite some data in config files to look on your data in neofetch
+---
+> All configs you can use on every system.
+If you see config for MacOS you can use it for linux too
+---
 ## Linux fonts for correct unicode-symbols
 * noto-fonts
 * ttf-dejavu